ppy/osu-wiki/wiki/Glossary/en.md

 Your beat spacing plays a crucial role when the player is playing your beatmap!
 Consistent beat spacing is a basic requirement to rank a beatmap because it provides the player with a more intuitive experience as the player will learn where to move their cursor along the screen, at a constant speed.

 Placing an object closer than the beat spacing may trick the player into clicking on them too soon.
-On the otherhand, placing them too far may force the player to move their cursor across the screen to click on them in time.
+On the other hand, placing them too far may force the player to move their cursor across the screen to click on them in time.
 A common exception to beat spacing is stacked hit circles.

 To ensure consistent beat spacing, turn on the `Distance Snap` button on the right-hand side of the editor.
 You can choose a beat spacing value by holding `Alt` and sliding the selector at the top right until you reach the desired value.
 Note that the higher the value would allow a more difficult beatmap.